Shoxip/Shoxip/README.md

 - 👋 Hi, I’m @Shoxip or you can call me Roudy.
-- 👀 I am a programmer, currently developing a frontend for mobile applications
+- 👀 I am a programmer, currently developing on frontend.
 - 🤞  Actively progressing in my field

 <!---